How to register a new child in Croatia: Guide for 2023

 Since the online system centralizes information on all citizens, the process is simplified.
 The forms that must be completed will be partially filled out automatically by the system.

 Please note that there is a form that must be completed by both parents individually.
 If one of the parents does not qualify to use the online system, they can still complete the procedure by visiting the Registrar’s office.

 The state administration has prepared a tutorial to guide citizens through the process of registering a child online.
 It is available here (only in the Croatian language).

 There are no fees associated with registering your child through the e-Građani platform.
 The card reader is the only expense.
-It is around 100 kuna and can be bought online here.
+It can be bought online here.

 If a child is born abroad to Croatian citizens or non-citizens with residence in Croatia, the child can be registered with the government upon return to Croatia.
 The registration process will be fairly similar to the one previously described for registering a child in the Registrar’s office.

 To register a child born outside of Croatia, at least one parent must be a Croatian citizen at the time of the birth.
 In this case, you should also register your child within 30 days after the birth.
 The only difference is that an apostilled/legalized, officially translated original of the birth certificate from abroad would need to be provided.